cashfit/oracle_articles/19c_RAC_install_OL9.md

 /mountpoint/clusterware/runcluvfy.sh stage -pre crsinst -n ol9-19c-rac1,ol9-19c-rac2 -verbose
 ```

+> ⚠️ **Warning**
-For OpenSSH version 8 or later, the SSH equivalence during the OUI installer will fail for unsupported SSH key format.
+> For OpenSSH version 8 or later, the SSH equivalence during the OUI installer will fail for unsupported SSH key format.
 Manually setup SSH passwordless is necessary for a successfully installation, with ssh-keygen -m pem option.

 If you get any failures be sure to correct them before proceeding.
 The virtual machine setup is now complete.